Robert Atherton (civil servant): Death and legacy

 His annual salary at the time of his death was £950 (worth £128,217.09 as of September 2024).

-In 1857, a couple years after his passing, a colonial inspector by the name of H.G.
-Ward reported to Henry Labouchère, then a Diplomatic Official, that Atherton’s successor, J. Morphew had provided quantifiable evidence that the interests of the Crown had been frittered away by Atherton over a period of time.
+In 1857, two years after his death, colonial inspector H.G.
+Ward reported to Henry Labouchère, then Parliamentary Under-Secretary of State for the Colonies, that Atherton’s successor J. Morphew had alleged that the interests of the Crown had been mismanaged by Atherton over a period of time.
+The allegation was based solely on Morphew’s account.

+Atherton was widely respected in his work for the colonial administration.
+The 5th Colonial Secretary, Sir James Emerson Tennent stated in his work published in 1859 that Atherton, as the A.G.A., in conjunction with Wesleyan Methodist Missionaries, had attempted to enhance the living conditions of the Veddas.